sah1awy/Face_Recognition_Attendance/README.md

 # Face_Recognition_Attendance

 This Tkinter-based application allows businesses to register new employees and efficiently track their attendance.
-It features a simple GUI for adding employee details, storing the data in a local database (SQLite), and marking attendance in real-time.
+It features a simple GUI for adding employee details, storing the data in a log file, and marking attendance in real-time.
 The app also provides reports on employee attendance for managerial review.
 This tool is designed to streamline HR operations and ensure accurate attendance tracking.

 ## Project Phases
 The development of this Tkinter-based employee management system was done in several steps, ensuring both functionality and a user-friendly interface.